JorgeCandeias/DeployClouderaToAzure/README.md

 > **Warning:** This step exposes a virtual machine network port on the public network and therefore provides an attack surface.
 Only do this if you are deploying a short-lived test cluster for your own self-study and you are not using any confidential data.
 For long-lived clusters in corporate environments, make sure to use a private connection as described in the [Azure Virtual Networks Overview](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview#communicate-with-on-premises-resources).

-* On the Azure portal, open Network Security Group **ClouderaOnAzure-NetworkSecurityGroup-ClouderaManager**.
+* On the Azure Portal, open Network Security Group **ClouderaOnAzure-NetworkSecurityGroup-ClouderaManager**.
 * Open tab **Inbound security rules**.
 * Click **Add*.
 * Add a rule with the following parameters: